ScooloV/bbpedia/docs/core_rules.md

 mere gold and no Bribe may be used this time!

 0-2 WANDERING AP0THECARIES
-100,000 G0LD PIECES EACH, AVAILABLE T0 ANY
+100,000 GOLD PIECES EACH, AVAILABLE T0 ANY
 TEAM THAT CAN INCLUDE AN AP0THECARY
 Any team that can normally hire an apothecary may Induce a Wandering Apothecary or two to help during